mercmobily/simpledblayer/README.md

 * `childrenField`.
 Defaults to `_children`.
 The attribute under which the `nested` children will be loaded into.
 * `nested`.
 Defaults to `[]`.
 The 'children' tables for in-table joints.

-** DOCUMENTATION UPDATE STOPS HERE.
-ANYTHING FOLLOWING THIS LINE IS 100% OUT OF DATE.**

 # Running queries

-## Querying: insert
+## Querying: `insert()`

 To insert data into your table:

+    people.insert( {
+      id: 1,
+      name: 'Tony',
+      surname: 'Mobily',
-    people.insert( { id: 1, name: 'Tony', surname: 'Mobily', age: 37 }, { returnRecord: true }, function( err, record ){
+      age: 37 },
+      { returnRecord: true }, function( err, record ){

 The second parameter is optional.
 If you pass it:

 * If `returnRecord` is `true`, then the callback will be called with `record` representing the record just created.
 Default is `false`.
 * If `skipValidation` is `true`, then the validation of the data against the schema will be skipped.
 Default is `false`.

-## Querying: update
+# Querying: `update()`

 This is a simple update:

     people.update(
-      { conditions: { and: [ name: { type: 'startsWith', value: 'D' }  ] } },
+      { name: 'startsWith', args: [ 'surname', 'mob' ] },
-      { name: 'Changed' },
+      { surname: 'Tobily' },
-      { deleteUnsetFields: true, multi: true },
+      { deleteUnsetFields: false, multi: true },
       function( err, num ){

-The third parameter, here set as `{ deleteUnsetFields: true, multi: true }`, is optional.
+The third parameter, here set as `{ deleteUnsetFields: false, multi: true }`, is optional.
 If you pass it:

-* If `multi` is set to `true`, all records matching the search will be updated.
+* `multi`.
+If set to `true`, all records matching the search will be updated.
 Otherwise, only one record will be updated.
+Default: `false`.
-* If `deleteUnsetFields` is set to `true`, then any field that is not defined in the update object will be set as empty in the database.
+* `deleteUnsetFields`.
+If set to `true`, then any field that is not defined in the update object will be set as empty in the database.
 Basically, it's a "full record update" regardless of what was passed.
 Validation will fail if a field is required by the schema and it's not set while this option is `true`.
+Default: `false`.
-* If `skipValidation` is true, then the schema validation of the data against the schema will be skipped.
+* `skipValidation`.
+If set to `true`, then the schema validation of the data against the schema will be skipped.
 Casting will still happen.
+Default: `false`.

+Please note how the filter is an object that defines how data will be filtered.
+Check the `select` section to see how the filter works.

-## Querying: delete
+# Querying: `delete()`

-To delete, just use the `delete()` method:

-    people.delete( { conditions: { and: [ { field: 'age', type: 'lt', value: 30 }, { field: 'name', type: 'eq', value: 'Chiara' } ] } }, { multi: true } ,  function( err, howMany ){
+This is a simple delete:

+    people.delete(
+      { name: 'gt', args: [ 'age', 28 ] },
+      { multi: true },
+      function( err, howMany ){

-The second parameter is optional.
+The second parameter, here set as `{ multi: true }`, is optional.
 If you pass it:

 * If `multi` is set to `true`, all records matching the search will be deleted.
 Otherwise, only one record will be deleted.
+Default: `false`.

+# Querying: `select()`

+SimpleDbLayer supports both normal and cursor-based queries, depending on the `useCursor` parameter.

-## Querying: select
+## Normal queries

 For normal queries:

+    people.select(
+      {},
-    people.select( {}, { useCursor: false , delete: false }, function( err, data, total, grandTotal ){
+      { useCursor: false , delete: false, skipHardLimitOnQueries: false },
+      function( err, data, total, grandTotal ){

+The first parameter is an object representing the query (more about this later).
+The second parameter is optional.
+If you pass it:

+* `useCursor`.
+If set to `true`, the function will call the call the callback with a cursor rahter than the data.
+Default: `false`.
+* `delete`.
+If set to `true`, SimpleDbLayer will _delete_ any fetched record.
+For normal queries, it will delete all records _before_ calling your callback.
-In normal queries, you can also pass the `skipHardLimitOnQueries` flag.
-However, remember that if you have a large data set, non-cursor queries will attempt to place the whole thing in memory and will probably kill your server:
+* `skipHardLimitOnQueries`.
+If set to `true`, SimpleDbLayer will ignore the `hardLimitOnQuery` attribute and will return _all_ fetched data. flag.
+Remember that if you have a very large data set and do not impose any range limits, non-cursor queries will attempt to place the whole thing in memory and will probably kill your server.
+Default: `false.`.

+The callback is called with parameter `data` (the returned records), `total` (the number of records returned) and `grandTotal` (the _total_ number of records that satisfy the query without taking into consideration the required ranges).

+## Cursor queries

+For cursor queries:

+    people.select(
+      {},
-    people.select( {}, { useCursor: false , delete: false, skipHardLimitOnQueries: true }, function( err, data, total, grandTotal ){
+      { useCursor: true , delete: false },

-For cursor queries (for which `skipHardLimitOnQueries` is implied since it would be pointless):

-    people.select( {}, { useCursor: true , delete: false }, function( err, cursor, total, grandTotal ){
+      function( err, cursor, total, grandTotal ){

+The second parameter is optional.
+If you pass it:

+* `useCursor`.
+If set to `true`, the function will call the call the callback with a cursor rather than the data.
+Default: `false`.
+* `delete`.
+If set to `true`, SimpleDbLayer will _delete_ any fetched record.
+For cursor queries, it will delete records as they are fetched with `cursor.next()`.
+Default: `false`.

+Note that for cursor queries `skipHardLimitOnQueries` will be ignored.

-Here, `total` is the number of records returned, and `grandTotal` is the _total_ number of records that satisfy the query without taking into consideration the required ranges.
+The callback is called with parameter `cursor` (the returned cursor), `total` (the number of records returned) and `grandTotal` (the _total_ number of records that satisfy the query without taking into consideration the required ranges).

-Normal queries will just return the data as an array of values.
-Cursor queries will return an object with the methods next(), rewind() and close().
-For example:
+The `cursor` object has the methods `next()` and `rewind()`. `next()` will call the passed callback with the next available record, or `null` for the last fetched record. `rewind()` will bring the cursor back to the beginning of the returned dataset.

     people.select( {}, { useCursor: true , delete: false }, function( err, cursor ){
     if( err ){